Hands on: Samsung Galaxy S21 Ultra review

 The S21 Ultra display gets incredibly bright – up to 1,500 nits bright – and that’s going to be important when your phone is in direct sunlight (when we get to go outside again).
 A lot of flagship phones, including the iPhone 12 and even the Galaxy S21 and S21 Plus, top out at 1,200 nits.

 You’ll want a Galaxy S21 Ultra case for more than protection.
 There’s a folio case that holds a special S Pen – which is larger and more comfortable to hold than the one that tucks inside of the body of Galaxy Note phones – and it’s sold separately.
-Exactly what you do with the stylus without this case is currently unclear.
+Exactly what you do with the stylus without buying this folio case is currently unclear, but it neatly slots into the inner spine of the folio case and feels secure there.

 Camera and battery